terrafx/terrafx/docs/design/Overview.md

 ## Core Concepts

-TerraFX aims to allow the application and provider to decide how things function where possible.
+TerraFX aims to allow the application and service to decide how things function where possible.
 This also applies for concepts like memory management and I/O.

 As such, components should be taking a `System.Buffers.MemoryManager<T>` and